 A biodiversity inventory is a huge undertaking!
 While St. Louis is home to many experts in natural fields, they cannot do it alone!
-For this reason, we need the help of residents, teachers and students who can document the plants and wildlife they encounter in their neighborhoods.
+For this reason, we need the help of residents, Scout leaders, community leaders, and youth who can document the plants and wildlife they encounter in their neighborhoods.

-Thanks to iNaturalist, you can significantly contribute to this project!
+Thanks to iNaturalist, you and your Scouts can significantly contribute to this project!
 Take a walk in your neighborhood, snap photographs of plants and animals you encounter, record some simple observation data, and submit them to the iNaturalist site.
 This manual will provide you with key guidelines to keep in mind, tips for success, and resources that you may find helpful.

-By helping us in this effort, you will be making a very real, very important contribution to the urban ecology efforts our city and surrounding region!
+By helping us in this effort, your Scouts will be making a very real, very important contribution to the urban ecology efforts our city and surrounding region!
 Thank you!